 To get your HomeKit accessories in the Home app on Mac, you'll need to sign in to your Apple ID, have iCloud Keychain and Two-Factor Authentication on, and Home enabled in iCloud Settings.
 Both iOS and your Mac should also be running the latest software version.

-It's a bit disappointing that you cannot add new accessories directly on the Mac, but you can still get most of the Home app's other features.
+It's a bit disappointing that you can't add new accessories directly on the Mac, but you can still get most of the Home app's other features.

 Getting started with Home on macOS

-When you click on Show Controls, you'll have access to such things as dimming the lights, adjusting temperature, and more, depending on the devices you have.
+When you click on Show Controls, you'll have access to things such as dimming the lights, adjusting temperature, and more, depending on your devices.
 For those who use compatible light bulbs, Show Controls will also give you the option to change the color of your lights and enable Adaptive Lighting.